hhkaos/awesome-arcgis/docs/templates/PRODUCT_PAGE_TEMPLATE.md

 |---|---|---|
 |[Name](#link-to-awesome-page)|Product ([Product name]) and/or services|Country

-*Is there any partner or startup you can had with expertise with this product?, learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions)*
+*Do you know any partner or startup you can had with expertise with this product?, learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions)*

 ## Contributions